devopsadk/gitcommands/git commands.md

      git checkout master
      git merge branchname so that branch gets merged with the master and master will be updated
-12. delete branch git branch -d branchname git branch -r -- list all the branches
+12. delete branch git branch -d branchname git branch -r -- list all the remote branches git branch -a -- list all the local branches

+    Create and switch to new branch
+    git checkout -b emergency-fix

 13. open git hub.com and create a repository and in the client on your desktop use below command to map git remote add origin https://github.com/w3schools-test/hello-world.git

+Now we are going to push our master branch to the origin url, and set it as the default remote branch: git push --set-upstream origin master

 14. Now local repository contents are moved to github and new files added can be pushed to repository using git push command